Chow Chow Dogs

 The smooth coated variation is hard in texture and quite dense.
 It does not have a ruff or feathering about the coat.

-coat, as well as to assist proper development of the adult coat.
+The puppy coat needs daily attention to prevent tangling as well as to assist in proper development of the adult coat.

 Although you may have heard some disparaging comments about Chow Chow dogs, they're really quite agreeable and dignified